bornfight/README/README.md

 This repo is a living source of internal documentation.

+Our team vision is
+> Always create significance

-Our team vision is "Always create significance", so we we feel that this type of repo is definitely a step in the right direction in terms of documentation, processes, ideas and of course sharing all of that with the world.
+so we we feel that this type of repo is definitely a step in the right direction in terms of documentation, processes, ideas and of course sharing all of that with the world.

 Feel free to reach out to your mentor or anyone else on the team with questions, or try the [#dev Slack channel](https://bornfight.slack.com/messages/general-development) 🔒.

+>  This is currently a heavy work in progress, so feel free to add a PR for whatever you think is needed

 The repo is split out into different sections, each one has a summary of what's inside to make it easy to browse.